mint-pz/puppeteer-headful/README.md

-# Puppeteer Headful
+# Puppeteer Headful for Chrome Extension Testing

-[Github Action](https://github.com/features/actions) for [Puppeteer](https://github.com/GoogleChrome/puppeteer) that can be ran "headful" or not headless.
+[Github Action](https://github.com/features/actions) for [Puppeteer](https://github.com/GoogleChrome/puppeteer) that can be ran "headful", or not headless, on a Chromium instance.

 > Versioning of this container is based on the version of NodeJS in the container